adiwastu/zbll-array/README.md

 # zbll-array
 a better way to display 470+ algs on a desktop monitor compared to the usual scrolling experience of zbll sheets.
+The rows and colums are separated by BH pattern and COLL pattern.

+@TODO
+add legacy algdb numbering to accomodate zbll users who are not familiar with BH recognition system.